 Local newspapers and television news programs may have let the Zika virus fall off the radar, but luckily for us, scientists have not.
 There is a team of researchers from Baylor College, Rice University, Texas Children’s Hospital, and our own Harvard and Massachusetts Institute of Technology working together to use a new faster and cheaper way of developing genomes, to put together the exact DNA pattern of the Aedes aegyptimosquito.
 By identifying this pattern, they can find weaknesses and vulnerabilities in the mosquito that spreads the Zika virus.
 This new method of DNA sequencing, called 3D genome assembly, is something the group has been working on for the sake of being able to quickly create genomes for sick patients, tumors, and other species on the planet.
 When the Zika outbreak began, the need to use the latest methods for researching the Zika vector was quickly apparent.
 All research tells us that the virus is here to stay until science can find a way to eradicate it.
 We will continue to look to MIT for their findings.

 Until then we must be diligent in keeping ourselves protected abroad and at home.
-Protective clothing, the correct bug spray, following the 5T’s of Mosquito control: these are important safety measures as the season begins.
+Protective clothing, the correct bug repellent, following the 5T’s of Mosquito control: these are important safety measures as the season begins.
 At Mosquito Squad of Leominster we are dedicated to keeping you up to date with the latest information.
 It is also our goal to keep your home a safe and fun place to be.
 Our barrier sprays is most effective in controlling 85-90% of mosquitoes on your property.
 Let us help you lower the risks of mosquito-borne illness at your home.
 Call today!